Core Concepts

 "updatedAt": "2026-03-26T14:30:00Z"

-AgentContainer provides standard containers and standard agents as platform-maintained starting points.
+AgentContainer provides standard agents as platform-maintained starting points.
 These cover common use cases out of the box -- general-purpose coding, document analysis, data processing -- and are kept up to date by the AgentContainer team.

-You can use standard resources directly: pick a standard agent, dispatch a task, and get results without configuring anything.
-When you need more control, fork a standard resource into a custom one.
-Forking copies the current configuration into your own account, giving you full control to change the prompt, swap the model, add reference files, or modify the container environment.
+You can use a standard agent directly: pick one, dispatch a task, and get results without configuring anything.
+When you need more control, fork a standard agent into your own account and customize its prompt, model, reference files, or runtime image.

 -H "Authorization: Bearer ac_live_..." \